Built-in Utilities¶

 class pycuda.tools.PooledDeviceAllocation¶

 An object representing a DeviceMemoryPool-based allocation of linear device memory.
 Once this object is deleted, its associated device memory is freed.
-PooledDeviceAllocation instances can be cast to int (and long), yielding the starting address of the device memory allocated.
+PooledDeviceAllocation instances can be cast to int, yielding the starting address of the device memory allocated.

 free()¶